• Share this on:

 Importer specifications

 You should pack blankets and throws according to the importer’s instructions.
-They have their own specific requirements for the use of packaging materials, filling boxes, palletisation and stowing containers.
-Always ask for the importer’s packaging specifications, which are part of the purchase order.
+They have their own specific requirements for packaging materials, filling boxes, palletisation and stowing containers.
+Always ask for the importer’s order specifications, which are part of the purchase order.
 Packaging usually consists of plastic wrapping to protect the fabric from water, solar radiation and staining.

-Proper packaging minimises the risk of damage as a result of dirt, temperature or humidity.
-Packaging should ensure the items inside a cardboard box stay clean.
-This is particularly important for textiles.
-The packaging should also prevent damage to the boxes when they are stacked inside the container.
-Packaging therefore usually consists of an outer cardboard box lined with protective material like plastic wrapping.
-The actual products are usually packed in polybags, either individually or in relatively small quantities, depending on the size of the product.
+Proper packaging minimises the risk of damage through dirt, temperature or humidity.
+Packaging should protect the items inside a box and ensure they stay clean.
+It should also prevent damage to the boxes when they are stacked inside the container.
+Packaging usually consists of an outer cardboard box lined with protective material, like plastic wrapping.
+The actual products are usually individually packed in polybags.

 Dimensions and weight

 Packaging must be easy to handle in terms of size and weight.
-Standards are often related to labour regulations at the point of destination, as specified by the buyer.
+Standards are often related to labour regulations at the point of destination and must be specified by the buyer.

 Importers are increasingly banning wooden crating and packaging.
 Economical and sustainable packaging materials are more popular.
 Using biodegradable packaging materials can be a market opportunity.
-Some buyers may even require it.
+Some buyers may even demand it.

 Consumer packaging

 Blankets and throws are usually displayed unpacked, making attractive consumer packaging less important.
-Consumer packaging generally needs to be protective but the design can be simple.
+Consumer packaging generally needs to be protective, but the design can be simple.
 In the mid-high or high-end segments, you should provide consumer packaging that matches the design, quality and price of the product.
-Often the buyer will often also inform the exporter about the required packaging.
+Your buyer will often also inform you about the required packaging.

 Tips: